lunarseer/chopenko-hillel-django/README.md

 - create and activate virtualenv

-- rename example.env to .env and properly configure it configure
+- rename example.env to .env and properly configure it

 - start run_server.sh in root folder (Rabbit-MQ starting using docker container)